Gerry-Mie/chat-app/README.md

 # how to run

 * ## Back-end
-  create .eve file and the following
+  create .env file and the following

         MONGODB_URI
         JWT_SECRET